varmakarthik12/ookla-speedtest-server/README.md

 # ookla-speedtest-server
-Dockerized one step setup for Ookla speedtest host server.
-Has webserver built in for legacy http fallback.
+Dockerized one-step setup for the Ookla speed test host server.
+Has webserver built-in for legacy HTTP fallback.

 An artifact is publicly available at https://hub.docker.com/r/varmakarthik12/ookla-speedtest-server.
-Which means it just need one command to run and setup entire Ookla speedtest server.
-Along with a Apache webserver & php for http fall back fallback assets.
+Which means it just needs one command to run and set up the entire Ookla speed test server.
+Including  HTTP fallback static assets.

-## Installng
+## Installing

 ```
 wget https://github.com/varmakarthik12/ookla-speedtest-server/blob/main/docker-compose.yml